 Constitutionalism in the Russian Empire

-For king-reformer Alexander II, which abolished serfdom, certain steps were taken by the authorities in the direction of limiting autocracy and the development of constitutional institutions, but with the murder of the emperor in 1881, all these undertakings were frozen.
+For king-reformer Alexander II, which abolished serfdom, certain steps were taken by the authorities in the direction of restricting autocracy and the development of constitutional institutions, but with the murder of the emperor in 1881, all these undertakings were frozen.

 The revolution of 1905 showed that the existing regime in the former form survived itself.
 Therefore, Emperor Nicholas II gave a good blow to the formation of a parliamentary body - the State Duma.
 In fact, this meant that since 1905 a constitutional monarchy had been established in Russia in its dualistic form.
 But this form of government did not last long, since February and the October Revolution of 1917 marked the beginning of a completely different socio-political system.